apetrone/blacksmith/README.md

 # Usage

 Write an assetconfig file and then point blacksmith to it.

 You specify asset directories relative to the source_assets folder.
 In doing so, you also provide a wild card to match files.
 For each file in this directory that matches the wild card, a 'tool' will be executed on that file.

+You can define a separate tools configuration if you need to call custom commandline tools.
+(See the example below)

 # Asset Config Files